benhuuur/cronometer/README.md

 - This is a basic project and can be customized as needed.
 - Make sure to have the Arduino development environment set up correctly.
 - Check component specifications for proper assembly and operation.

-Have fun creating your own digital chronometer with 7-segment displays on Arduino!